Research, News, Testimonials and Clinics

 Conventional treatment options for metastatic breast cancer include:

-A few examples of alternative treatments are:
+Here are a few examples of popular alternative treatments:

 Institute for Environmental Medicine, Karolinska Institutet, Stockholm, Sweden